SAKryukov/javascript-playground/article/article.md

 The result of the function call is returned and its value used to populate the control below the editor control `evaluateResult`;

-The function `write` and `writeLine` are implemented via `console`.
-They have arbitrary number of arguments.
-This is implemented using [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax).
+The functions `write` and `writeLine` are implemented via `console`.
+The number of arguments they support is arbitrary.
+This is implemented using the [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax).

 The object `console` re-implements the standard [JavaScript `console` object](https://developer.mozilla.org/en-US/docs/Web/API/console).